alex-evseenko/codegen/README.md

 }
 ```

-The same is possible using lambda definition of StringContext:
+The same is possible using lambda definition from the `StringContext`:
 ```
-$"""$someUserInput;"""
+val expr = $"""$someUserInput;"""
 ```

-After someUserInput would be defined as a string lambda code generation (by ~ operator) returns something like this:
+After `someUserInput` would be defined as a string the lambda code generation (by `~ operator`) returns something like this:
 ```
 ~expr === "Barselona, Spain;"
 ```

-If code doesn't depend on future states ie internally immutable then StringContext implicit class (defined in companion Code object) comes in handy:
+It's also possible to generate a code fragment without lambda, i.e. immediately when `expr` defined (in prediction that dependents `city`, `country` have already defined in moment of `expr` initialized):
 ```
 val expr = code""""$city, $country";"""
 ```